Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Am I winning?

-Am I winning myself?
+Am I self-deprecating joke?

 Yeah, it's because they're not interested in doing it.

-Michael says, The situation in England, Britain, the UK is reminiscent of what's happening in the US before the revolution.
+Michael says, the situation in England, Britain, the UK is reminiscent of what's happening in the US before the revolution.

 The king and his PM have become tyrants by taking away the rights of Englishmen.